hyperledger/fabric/docs/source/whatis.md

 ## A New Approach

 Fabric introduces a new architecture for transactions that we call **execute-order-validate**.
-It addresses the resiliency, flexibility, scalability, performance and confidentiality challenges faced by the order-execute model.
-It separates the transaction flow into three steps:
+It addresses the resiliency, flexibility, scalability, performance and confidentiality challenges faced by the order-execute model by separating the transaction flow into three steps:

-- executing a transaction and checking its correctness, thereby endorsing it;
+- _execute_ a transaction and check its correctness, thereby endorsing it,
-- rdering transactions through a consensus protocol; and
+- _order_ transactions via a (pluggable) consensus protocol, and
-- transactions validated against an application-specific endorsement policy and committed to the ledger
+- _validate_ transactions against an application-specific endorsement policy before committing them to the ledger

 This design departs radically from the order-execute paradigm in that Fabric executes transactions before reaching final agreement on their order.